mortendahl/mortendahl.github.io/_drafts/kalami.md

 which have solution x=1 and y=0.
 Yet if the evaluation strategy simply starts with x=0 and tries all values for y then it will never find it; in other words, the evaluation strategy must eventually enumerate all tuples of values.

-For some programmes we may also benefit from first employing static analysis.
-Consider for instance programme
+For some programs we may also benefit from first employing static analysis.
+Consider for instance program

 ```ocaml
 guess x in
 if x == x+1 then accept else reject
 ```

 that is easily seen to not have any solutions — yet the interpreter might not realise this without some kind of static analyse.
-Likewise, for programmes such as
+Likewise, for programs such as

 ```ocaml
 guess n in